GCETTB-HYLAND-Hackathon2012-22/Backend22/README.md

 Sorry Devs, currently this project has been developed for [2021 VIRTUAL HYLAND HACKATHON](https://www.hyland.com/en/explore/hy-tech/tech-outreach-overview/hyland-hackathon)

-So we are not accepting any Contributions except from our fellow team mates.
+So we are not accepting any Contributions except from our fellow teammates.

 But it will be opened for Contributions after the end of this event.